 Yet sometimes, even a deep commitment to treatment and rehabilitation is not enough to earn freedom from the STU.
 "Mr. Greenfield continues to be very active and productive in treatment," his treatment team noted in his most recent six-month review.
 "He actively engaged in his process group, was generous with feedback to others and was able to accept feedback as well."

 But the treatment team added that due to several factors, Greenfield is largely unable to change—like high scores on risk-assessment instruments, diagnosed "psychopathy and sexual sadism" and "a markedly high victim impact of his crimes"—he will likely never get out of the STU.

 According to New Jersey's Office of the Attorney General, since the statute was brought into force, 58 people have been discharged to hospice care or died while at the STU.

 Greenfield is worried about the prospect of never getting out, and not just for himself.
 In 1995, a fellow prisoner introduced Greenfield to his sister, Jamie.
 Greenfield was immediately struck by her honesty, and the fact that they could talk openly about his crimes.
 The two were married in 2008, and speak on the phone every day.
 Jamie has two children, whom Greenfield considers his own.

 He believes the message he's receiving from his treatment team is crystal clear.
-"What you did, the schooling, the education, the cleaning yourself up, making yourself a better person, getting married—all that stuff was a waste of your time and a waste of everybody else's time," is how he described it. "'Cause the truth of the matter is you're nothing more than that same, eighteen-, nineteen-, twenty-year old kid who came to jail thirty-five years ago."
+"What you did, the schooling, the education, the cleaning yourself up, making yourself a better person, getting married—all that stuff was a waste of your time and a waste of everybody else's time," is how he described it. "'Cause the truth of the matter is you're nothing more than that same, 18-, 19-, 20-year old kid that came to jail 35 years ago."

 Do people think that criminals like Greenfield are unsalvageable?